Anand-Git07/My-portfolio/README.md

 ## 👨‍💻 About Me

-I’m Anand, a passionate Software Engineer currently working at iFIX Tech Global.
-I specialize in Software Quality Assurance using Python and Selenium, and I’m also exploring backend development with Golang.
-I’m enthusiastic about learning and building impactful digital solutions.
+I’m Anand,second-year BCA student at AMC Engineering College specializing in full stack web development with a focus on the MERN stack.
 🚀 **Skills**:
 - Languages: Python, JavaScript
 - Web Development: HTML, CSS, JavaScript, React (in progress)